 Portofino has not previously been reproduced for commercial sale, and was only published once—in an LP and CD entitled The Portofino Variations, featuring renditions of a Raymond Scott composition of the same name (coincidentally first recorded in 1962).
 Produced by Flora archivist Barbara Economon, the prints have been meticulously replicated from the original painting using state-of-the-art digital technology.
 A high-resolution scan was made of the original art.
 All aspects of the original artwork, including Flora’s signature at the lower right and hand-titling the lower left, have been retained.

 Only twenty (20) prints of Portofino were produced for this edition.
 Each print is numbered in the lower right corner beneath the image and authenticated on the reverse with the stamped seal of Jim Flora Art (a Flora family enterprise).
-We are now offering print numbers 15/20 thru 20/20 for $135 each (plus s/h).
+We have sold print numbers 18/20 thru 20/20, and are offering print numbers 15/20 thru 17/20 for $135 each (plus s/h).
 Prices will increase for subsequent prints as the edition depletes.